Reactive Multi-Context Systems: Heterogeneous Reasoning in Dynamic Environments: Reactive Multi-Context Systems

 The management function of $\Ctxt_{ec}$, $\mng_{ec}(\SOp,\KB)$, that adds information from the bridge rules temporarily as input facts to the context's knowledge base can be defined similar to the previous contexts.

-An example run of this entire \rMCS is given in Fig.~\ref{fig:fullRun}.
+An example run of this entire \rMCS is given in Figure~\ref{fig:fullRun}.
 Note that we have omitted from $\KBStr^t$ and $\EqStr^t$ all information which is fixed to ease the reading, which is why, e.g., $\TKB_{ho}$ and $\TKB_{ec}$ in the figure are always empty.
 The presented situation begins with \Patient in the kitchen, where he turns on the stove at $t=1$.
 The effect of this is visible at $t=2$, where he takes his medication (also in the kitchen).
 Note that blood pressure readings are not constantly done, and therefore at $t=2$ no reading occurs.
 Subsequently, \Patient leaves for the bedroom to rest (thus forgetting about the stove), and this change of position is available right away and stored.
 The next blood pressure reading at $t=4$ is high, which is stored in the corresponding knowledge base from $t=5$ onwards, at which time point a medical assistent would be called if the medication most likely causing this was not registered.
 Finally, at $t=6$, the oven has become hot, but since \Patient has fallen asleep, the context for detecting emergencies initiates turning off the stove to prevent possible problems.
 If \Patient was not asleep yet, an alarm would have been sounded reminding him of the stove instead.

-Note that the \rMCS in the scenario is a bit simplified, as e.g., currently the effects of taken medications do not wear off.
+Finally, note that in our example scenario, currently the effects of taken medications do not wear off.
 Such extension can be handled by e.g., incorporating explicit time, one of the modeling features of \rMCSs described in the next section.